 As international export markets begin recovering from the COVID-19 pandemic, it is important to stay up to date on how your target markets are doing.

-Food Export-Midwest and Food Export-Northeast have developed a new blog series that will bring you front-row insights from our network of In-Market Representatives (IMRs).
+Food Export-Midwest and Food Export-Northeast have developed this blog series to bring you front-row insights from our network of In-Market Representatives (IMRs).
 Each blog will focus on one international market and give an overview of the recovery efforts in that market.
-This time we’ll examine South Korea.
+This time we’ll examine Canada.

-This week’s spotlight is all about South Korea.
-Learn about the changes that took place in these markets as a result of COVID-19 and practical tips that our In-Market Representatives (IMRs) for South Korea, Ken Yang and Kristie Park have to offer to U.S. exporters looking to enter or re-establish themselves in the market.
+This week’s spotlight is all about Canada.
+Learn about the changes that took place in this market as a result of COVID-19 and practical tips that our In-Market Representative (IMR) for Canada, Kathy Boyce, has to offer to U.S. exporters looking to enter or re-establish themselves in the market.

 1. What is the situation in your market regarding pandemic recovery at present?